Skip to main content

 Jakominiplatz I:

-The stop areas on Jakominiplatz also need to be adapted for the new, longer streetcars in the area of the stops for lines 1, 3, 6 and 7.
+The stop areas on Jakominiplatz also needed to be adapted for the new, longer streetcars in the area of the stops for lines 1, 3, 6 and 7.

 Construction period: 19.7. – 8.8.